kjs222/police_data/README.md

 * Sequelize as the ORM
 * D3 for charting
 * Dimple JS for charting
+* Node Cache Manager to cache data for charts
 * Swagger for API documentation

 Note: D3-only is a branch with some WIP D3-only charts (i.e. no Dimple).
 I plan to keep working on these and see if I can recreate all of the charts only using D3.